Please note we are not open if the temperature is on or below 1°C

 DON’T FORGET OUR ESSENTIAL ADVICE

 When visiting Dilston Physic Garden please be aware that some plants are poisonous.
-While many plants in this physic garden are used medicinally, some are also poisonous, even common plants that grow in most gardens like delphinium, euphorbia, foxglove, laburnum & yew, plus others like mandrake, belladonna and poison ivy (see our Magic & Medicine Area).
-Do not touch or eat any plant unless you have consulted a staff member on identification and safety.
+While many plants in this physic garden are used medicinally, some are also poisonous, even common plants that grow in most gardens like delphinium, euphorbia, foxglove, laburnum & yew, plus others like mandrake, belladonna and poison ivy (see our Magic & Medicine collection).
+Do not touch or eat any plant.
 The physic garden cannot be held responsible if you do.

 If you are allergic to bee stings please avoid the east corner of the garden / orchard area.

 Please watch your step, the lanes to the physic garden, the physic garden ground and the Herbology House floor are uneven and slippery when wet.

-When using plants as medicines it is important to know that they are medicines and can interact with other medications and some are not advised in certain medical conditions.
-If you are considering taking a plant medicinally we recommend always first consulting a NIMH registered medical herbalist and always inform your healthcare provider if you are pregnant, have any medical condition or are taking any medication.
+When using plants at a medicinal level, it is important to know that they act just like drugs and can interact with other medications and some are not advised in certain medical conditions.
+If you are considering taking a plant medicinally, we recommend to first consult a NIMH medical herbalist.
+Always inform your health professional or healthcare provider if you are pregnant, have any medical condition, allergy or are taking any medication.

 Be sure of the identity of your plant and source plant medicine products from an established reputable source only, read any caution and do not exceed the recommended dose and duration (but note that there is an effective dose and duration!).